Welcome to the Home Learning Hub

 Incorporating Northgate School Arts College, the Beehive and Sweet Bee.

 To support you all during these uncertain times, please see our Home Learning Timetable below.
 Use the activities embedded in the timetable to support your child’s learning while they self-isolate/are absent.
-This resource should be used in conjunction with work directly set by your child’s teacher.
+This resource is supplementary, and should be used only to supplement work directly set by your child’s teacher.
+Work by class teachers should take priority.

 Pathway One/Enhanced Provision: